rh-integration/IntegrationApp-Automation/README.md

 ####  3scale pipeline setup

-Before running Pipelines, listed 3scale configurtation required to set.
+Before running Pipelines, listed 3scale configuration required to set.

 * Create the routes for your APIcast gateways in 3scale Project if required with below command